Hidden Gems of The North Island

-Both taking the plunge with a refreshing dip in the cool river water, just us and the birdsong for company.
-Oh, we also spotted a little owl in the trees on the way back to the van, so keep those eyes peeled!
+Both taking the plunge with a refreshing dip in the cool river water, it was just us and the birdsong for company.
+Oh, we also spotted a little owl in the trees on the way back to the van – so keep those eyes peeled!

 It may not be quite the hidden gem for the surfing brigade, but for those not so interested in riding those waves, Raglan may just get overlooked.

-We love the other side to Raglan, the picturesque estuary, character shops and not forgetting, the best Fish and Chips on the scenic wharf.
+We love the other side to Raglan.
+There’s the picturesque estuary, character shops and not forgetting the best Fish and Chips on the scenic wharf.

 This really beautiful, drop waterfall is well worth the 300 steps that take you to its base.

-A viewing platform at the top, means you don’t have to take on the hike back up, either way these are so pretty!
-Plunging into a pool beneath, we stopped to take it all in from the lower viewing platform.
+A viewing platform at the top, means you don’t have to walk to the botton and back up if you don’t want to.
+However, as the falls plunge into a pool beneath, we stopped to take it all in from the lower viewing platform.

-An estuary full of sea birds, a forest walk to a glorious white sandy surf beach, nothing much here, other than the scenery-pretty idyllic!
+It’s an estuary full of sea birds with a forest walk to a glorious white sandy surf beach and not much else here, other than the scenery – pretty idyllic!

 Walks, cycle trails and lots of fabulous freedom camping spots.
 This route, following a series of river dams along the river, brings numerous, scenic lakeside stops.

 This place is just so ultra plush…oozing style, relaxed vibes and sleepy beach day atmosphere.

 Surrounded by the stunning estuary, mountains, beaches and a fabulous marina, it’s just such a classy place to spend some time.